zenphantom/ml-git/README.md

 # ml-git

 ml-git is a tool which provides a Distributed Version Control system to enable efficient dataset management.
-Like its name emphasizes, it is meant to be like git in mindset, concept and workflows, ml-git enables the following operations:
+Like its name emphasizes, it is inspired in git concepts and workflows, ml-git enables the following operations:

 - Manage a repository of different datasets, labels and models.
 - Versioning immutable versions of models, labels and documents.